 Performance

-Cockroach Labs' testing with TPC-C has demonstrated support for workloads up to the following scale:
+Cockroach Labs testing has demonstrated the following results for workloads up to the outlined scale:

 Frequent large schema changes or imports may cause a significant spike in replication lag.